TiredSkitarii/dragons-dice-gaming-club/README.md

 - Special Thanks to Vincent and Jozef McLaughlin for assistance with taking pictures and testing
 - Special Acknowledgment to Sam Smith for agreeing to be the model holding the Magic: The Gathering Cards for the one picture

+However, it also needs to be made clear that this webpage once had a far more visually interesting apperance and was running far smoother in terms of performance, but both of these things had to be sacrificed to meet a marking criteria that seems to be comepletly arbitatry and irrelevant to actually assessing the code written for this webpage.

 #### Disclaimer

 This Website is intended for educational purposes only.
 No such Gaming Club exists in real life, and there is no such St Mary's Hall.
 All Emails, Phone Numbers and Addresses included in the Website are fictional.

-All models displayed belong to the private collection of Jakob McLaughlin, and do not represent any endorsment. support or acknowledgement of the relevant model manufacturers.
-All relevant Copyrights and Tredemarks belong to their respective companies.
+All models displayed belong to the private collection of Jakob McLaughlin, and do not represent any endorsment, support or acknowledgement of the relevant model manufacturers.
+All relevant IP rights, Copyrights, Trademarks belong to their respective companies.